Exploring the Waterfalls at Childs Park in Pike County

 Viewing the Waterfalls at Childs Park

-If you hike this 1.2 mile loop in a clockwise fashion, the first waterfall you come to is Factory Falls, named so because it is located next to the remains of the Brooks woolen mill I mentioned earlier.
+If you hike the 1.2 mile loop around Childs Park in a clockwise fashion, the first waterfall you come to is Factory Falls, named so because it is located next to the remains of the Brooks woolen mill I mentioned earlier.

 Factory Falls at Childs Park in Pike County